nadahkhaledd/AutoComplete_using_Trigrams/README.md

 # AutoComplete_using_Trigrams

-### Using the n-gram language meodeling algorithm to apply the auto complete task
+### Using the n-gram language modelling algorithm to apply the auto complete task

 #### Technologies used
 > - Python